basharast/RetrixGold/README.md

 It will work with build 16299 and above, ARM - x64 - x86

+The attached releases already retargeted to support Windows 10 Mobile 1709

 If you want to run it on device with lower build, you need to customize the package <b>MSIX Packaging tool</b>

 it might work fine without any problems.